COPD online resources for patients and care providers

 Technically speaking, COPD occurs when there is chronic swelling in the lungs, which damages the tubes that carry air into and out of your lungs (airways).
 This causes them to narrow and develop excessive amounts of mucus.
 Swelling in the air sacs of your lungs (alveoli) will cause damage to the lung tissue – which is ultimately what makes it difficult to inhale oxygen and exhale carbon dioxide.

 When a patient is living with COPD, common, everyday tasks become much more difficult to accomplish, such as walking up the stairs, taking out the trash, or physical exercise.
-Sometimes, a patient with COPD will experience an exacerbation or a COPD Flair-Up – which is triggered by an infection in the lungs.
+Sometimes, a patient with COPD will experience an exacerbation or a COPD Flare-up – which is triggered by an infection in the lungs.
 This is a sudden worsening of symptoms, that can be reduced by hospital visits, using a rescue inhaler (or medication).

 Some of the most common symptoms of COPD include coughing, wheezing, tightness of the chest, and increased production of mucus.
 Severe COPD can lead to fatigue, weight loss, heart disease, lung cancer, thin bones, and other comorbidity factors.
 It’s due to these facts that being diagnosed sooner is crucial to the patient’s well-being.